 Expenditures on visits to dentists were developed in a sequence of logical edits and imputations.
 The household edits were used to correct obvious errors in the reporting of expenditures, and to identify actual and potential sources of payments.
 Some of the edits were global (i.e., applied to all events).
 Others were hierarchical and mutually exclusive.
 One of the more important edits separated flat fee events from simple events.
-This edit was necessary because groups of events covered by a flat fee (i.e., a flat fee bundle) were edited and imputed separately from individual events covered by a single charge (i.e., simple events).
+This edit was necessary because groups of events covered by a flat fee (i.e., a flat fee bundle) were edited and imputed separately from individual events each covered by a single charge (i.e., simple events).
 Dental services were imputed as flat fee events if the charges covered a package of health care services (e.g., orthodontia), and all of the services were part of the same event type (i.e., a pure bundle).
 If a bundle contained more than one type of event, the services were treated as simple events in the imputations (See Section 2.5.3 for more detail on the definition and imputation of events in flat fee bundles.)

-Logical edits also were used to sort each event into a specific category for the imputations.
+Logical edits were also used to sort each event into a specific category for the imputations.
 Events with complete expenditures were flagged as potential donors for the hot-deck imputations, while events with missing expenditure data were assigned to various recipient categories.
-Each event was assigned to a recipient category based on its pattern of missing data.
-For example, an event with a known total charge but no expenditures information was assigned to one category, while an event with a known total charge and some expenditures information was assigned to a different category.
-Similarly, events without a known total charge were assigned to various recipient categories based on the amount of missing data.
+Each event was assigned to a recipient category based on the extent of its missing charge and expenditure data.
+For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
+Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.

 The logical edits produced nine recipient categories for events with missing data.
 Eight of the categories were for events with a common pattern of missing data and a primary payer other than Medicaid.
-These events were imputed separately because persons on Medicaid rarely know the provider's charge for services or the amount paid by the state Medicaid program.
+Medicaid events were imputed separately because persons on Medicaid rarely know the provider's charge for services or the amount paid by the state Medicaid program.
 As a result, the total charge for Medicaid-covered services was imputed and discounted to reflect the amount that a state program would pay for the care.

-Separate hot-deck imputations were used to impute for missing data in each of the other eight recipient categories.
+Separate hot-deck imputations were used to impute missing data in each of the other eight recipient categories.
 The donor pool included "free events" because, in some instances, providers are not paid for their services.
 These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
-If free events were excluded from the donor pool, total expenditures would be over-counted because the cost of free care would be implicitly included in paid events and explicitly included in events that should have been treated as free from provider.
+If free events were excluded from the donor pool, total expenditures would be over-counted because the distribution of free event among complete events (donors) is not represented among incomplete events (recipients).